 Deep down, individuals will look at collaboration as a tool to achieve their aspirations.
 If it helps them achieve their personal goals, then individuals will not mind to collaborate.
 That is, if I collaborate with others, they will help me achieve my target and that gives me money and recognition.

 What if collaboration is against their personal goals?
 What makes collaboration complex?
-What can organizations and leaders do to instill collaboration?
+Is there a way organizations and leaders can instill collaboration?
 Let’s discuss these questions in our upcoming blog.